Join us for an adventure in flavor!

 But the whole idea is almost the same.
 The same melt in your mouth tender meat that is absolutely delicious with tons of veggies in every single bite.

 Sancocho is just another such thing!
-One more Latin flavor Bomb in our kitchen…
+One more Latin flavor Bomb from my kitchen…

 Sancocho is a hearty Latin beef and vegetable stew.
 This Puerto Rican version is loaded with amazing flavors you'll love to cozy up with.